AlexIoannides/kubernetes-mlops/README.md

 minikube start --memory 4096
 ```

 Where we have specified the minimum amount of memory required to deploy a single Seldon ML component.
 This may take a while.
-To test that the cluster is operation run,
+To test that the cluster is operational run,

 ```bash
 kubectl cluster-info